Search this site

-The school teacher and the student at once rushed to his help.
+The school teacher and the student went to his help.

 Sachin rose and said rather apologetically, "I should not have narrated a ghost story in his presence."

-The note read: The occupant of Room Number Three has suddenly vacated the room; if you wish you could shift to that room.
+The note read: The occupant of Room Number Three has suddenly vacated the room.
+If you wish, you could move to that room.

 Sachin smiled mischievously.
 "I knew this was going to happen."

 I was surprised.
-"How could you know?"
+"How could you have known?"
 I asked.

 "What do you mean?"

-"What I mean is that you are an imbecile!
-Haven't you been able to figure out yet that my story with a vivid description of Room Number Three was intended only to scare the head clerk and make him leave?"
+"What I mean is that you are an idiot!
+Haven't you been able to figure out yet that my story, with a vivid description of Room Number Three, was intended only to scare the head clerk and make him leave?"